alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 42,
+  slide_image2
+  filename="slide42.png"
-  :alt => "A slide with a tweet: “I screened volunteers for the LJ ToS team heavily, gave multiple layers of warning about what they'd see including actual examples during vetting, mandated breaks for people doing more than a few hours a week, and we still lost 40% of new volunteers within 3 months.”"
+  alt="A slide with a tweet: “I screened volunteers for the LJ ToS team heavily, gave multiple layers of warning about what they'd see including actual examples during vetting, mandated breaks for people doing more than a few hours a week, and we still lost 40% of new volunteers within 3 months.”"
 %}

 This is a [tweet from rahaeli](https://twitter.com/rahaeli/status/1036304125418504192), who did a lot of work on the LiveJournal trust and safety team.